A Brief Background:

 was word-of-mouth advice from other collectors, which was usually nothing more

 than an educated guess.
-The extremely rare William and Mary is still around, and is an
+The extremely rare William and Mary is still an

 important part of my permanent collection.